Raw Diet for Dogs: Benefits, Risks, and How to Get Started

 Nutritional Imbalances

 A well-balanced raw diet must include the right mix of nutrients, including protein, fat, calcium, phosphorus, and essential vitamins.
-One of the most common mistakes with raw feeding is improper meal planning, which can lead to nutritional deficiencies or excesses.
+One of the most common mistakes with feeding a raw diet is improper meal planning, which can lead to nutritional deficiencies or excesses.

 Risk of Choking, Blockages, or Bone Fractures